 3. Visit the Giant Forest and say hello to the General Sherman Tree

 This is where you’ll not only get your family’s photo op with the world’s largest tree, but you’ll find great paths meandering through some of Sequoia’s most famous and picturesque groves.
 It’s all a moderate hike from the parking lot above or shuttle stop below.
 Although it’s the most trafficked tree trail in the park, you’ll actually make quite a descent and ascent back up again to the parking area, and many people are caught off guard by the effects of the altitude.

 4. Hike to the top of Moro Rock

 Perhaps one of the most photographed locations in the park, the top of Moro Rock provides panoramic views of California’s Central Valley and the Western Divide.
 The hike up is actually short but very steep.
 Cement staircases give way to textured slopes at times, though it is do-able with a toddler.

 1 Great Place for Families to Stay: Wuksachi Lodge

 Guest rooms range from standard rooms sleeping 4 in beds to superior rooms.
 The latter of the two can sleep 6 in beds with two in a sitting room, which can be closed off with sliding doors (shown above).
 Wuksachi Lodge also hosts free family-friendly weekly activities, such as wildlife viewing clinics, flashlight hikes, astronomy talks, and more.

-1 Great Place to Eat: The Peaks at Wuksachi Lodge
+1 Great Place for Families to Eat: The Peaks at Wuksachi Lodge

 Yes, there are basic lunch options and a small market by the Lodgepole Visitors Center.
 But for a “great” dining experience, you’ll want to check out The Peaks restaurant at Wuksachi Lodge.
 Kids under 12 years have their own menu ($6 – $8), and parents can enjoy a simple Caesar salad or a more sophisticated meal, all while taking in a forest view from the dining room.
 See the current menus and hours here.